ranguard/www-leo-cuckoo-org/root/opensource/index.md

 ### Apache::AuthCookieNTLM

-This module created by my self and Fancoise Dehinbo uses Apache::AuthenNTLM as a base class so that you can use the fact that IE will send the users Windows login details (if the server is trusted and the option is turned on) and authenticate the user against the Windows Network PDC.
+This module created by myself and Fancoise Dehinbo uses [Apache::AuthenNTLM](https://metacpan.org/pod/Apache::AuthenNTLM) as a base class so that you can use the fact that IE will send the users Windows login details (if the server is trusted and the option is turned on) and authenticate the user against the Windows Network PDC.
 This is mostly useful for intranets so that users don't have to login.

-Our extension of the module means that a cookie is set with the users login name so that they are not authenticated for every page request and also allowing other scripts to access this info.
+Our extension of the module means that a cookie is set with the user's login name so that they are not authenticated for every page request and also allowing other scripts to access this info.

 The module can be extended so that one is able to add any information you like (should you want to look up the users email address or something in a DB) to the cookie.